Bookworm370/InnerBand/README.md

 ## Copy Minified Source ##

 Minified source is a brand new approach, borrowed from the JavaScript world, and allows you to drop a single .h/.m pair into your project rather than a whole directory of files.
 As far as I know, no other projects do it this way yet, but I've always been more comfortable with importing a pair of files over big hierarchies.
-So, I wrote a little Python scripts that creates one magically! :-)
+So, I wrote a little script that creates one magically! :-)

 1. Download an iBoost source package (http://github.com/ZaBlanc/iBoost/downloads) or clone the repository with: